model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 Requiring the replacement's type to be a subtype of the original type is likely stronger than what we want.
 For example, if the original function is polymorphic but monomorphized to only a single type, then it seems okay to replace it with a function that matches the monomorphized type.
 - How can we allow a user to stub a method and access private fields of `self`?
-This should be possible using `std::mem::transmute`, but can we hide this from the user, and make it less brittle?
+This should be possible using `std::mem::transmute`, but can we hide this from the user and make it less brittle?

 ## Future possibilities